teq-niq/mcp-stdio-logging/README.md

 Then reach here
 <img src="images/enable-enterprise.png" alt="Preferences" width="600"/>
 You can enable  GitHub CoPilot enterprise access using the Github Enterprise Authentication Endpoint textbox shown here.
 Thats just one of the many ways.

-In my case my client enables the same by some other means that involves okta and github and SSO.
-GitHub CoPilot can still be used without enterprise access within limits.
+GitHub CoPilot can still be used with Free access within limits.

 See https://docs.github.com/en/copilot/concepts/copilot-billing/about-individual-copilot-plans-and-benefits